 Cultivate gratitude

-Practicing gratitude can help you shift your focus from negative thoughts to positive ones.
+Practising gratitude can help you shift your focus from negative thoughts to positive ones.
 Make a list each day of things you’re grateful for, no matter how small they may seem.
-This can help you cultivate a stronger sense of positivity and wellbeing.
+This can help you cultivate a stronger sense of positivity and well-being.

 Keep learning and growing